home > Industry & Employers > Sponsor Employees, Research & Projects > SDM Core Integrated Team Projects

 Projects should be non-trivial and involve a complex technical system with significant societal, technological or programmatic challenge.
 Projects should have a non-obvious answer: projects supporting existing designs with no decision at stake will be less likely to be adopted.
 Consulting projects, business models, organizational design, process improvement, and portfolio pruning projects are not acceptable proposals at this time.

-Sponsor Commitment
+Partner Commitment

 • 1 hour per week supporting students during the term (16 hours total)

-• 4 hours to view final presentations, assess and provide feedback on May 15-16, 2023
+• 4 hours during final presentations for feedback on May 14-15, 2024

-Guidance for Sponsors
+Guidance for Partners

 • In a university, students may choose an unexpected path, make errors, or simply do a mediocre job earning a lower grade.
 This academic liberty is important to promote ownership and motivated learning.